Genivia/ugrep/README.md

         set grepformat=%f:%l:%c:%m,%f+%l+%c+%m,%-G%f\\\|%l\\\|%c\\\|%m
     endif

-This specifies case insensitive searches with the Vim `:grep` command.
+This specifies `-j` [case insensitive searches](#case) with the Vim `:grep` command.
 For case sensitive searches, remove `\ -j` from `grepprg`.
 Multiple matches on the same line are listed in the quickfix window separately.
 If this is not desired, remove `\ -u` from `grepprg`.
 With this change, only the first match on a line is shown.
 Option `--ignore-files` skips files specified in `.gitignore` files, when present.
 To limit the depth of recursive searches to the current directory only, append `\ -1` to `grepprg`.